July 17th, 2018

 March 6th, 2018

-Experienced Climber/Arborist required to join, and lead, our team of qualified Arborists.
+Experienced Arborist required to join our team.
 The applicant must be reliable, well-mannered and have the ability to work in a team environment.
 To maintain our current company culture, it is important to us that you contribute a positive personality, display a strong work ethic, and are reliable, show maturity and the ability to work both independently and as part of our established team.

 We have been providing quality tree services for Brisbane (primarily northern suburbs) for over ten years.
 We are a family owned and operated company and we take pride in every aspect of the job.

-We have worked hard to position Tim the Tree-Man as a reputable, highly qualified team of Arborists in an unregulated industry.
+We have worked hard to position Tim the Tree-Man as a reputable, as a team of highly qualified Arborist in an unregulated industry.
 We hold memberships with the Queensland Aboricultural Association and Arboriculture Australia.

-We service residential homeowners, Body Corporates, Real Estates Agencies, Commercial Property Owners and Educational Institutions.
+We service residential homeowners, Body Corporates, Real Estate Agencies, Commercial Property Owners, Developers and Educational Institutions.

-Our team enjoys social activities and occasionally participates in charity events.
+We enjoy team activities and occasionally participate in charity events.

 - Tree management including removal, pruning and maintenance